Royal Villa of Monza: Orangery of the Oranges

-Events in the Royal Villa of Monza
+Events at the Royal Villa of Monza

 Annually, on 24 June in conjunction with the patron saint of the city, San Giovanni Battista, a fireworks show is organized to the rhythm of the music on the lawn of the Villa Reale or inside the Park of Monza.
 There have also been numerous concerts and sporting events attended by famous stars of music, sport and entertainment.

 The Consortium

-The Consortium was constituted on 20 July 2009 to promote an optimal use of the Royal Residence of Monza (Reggia di Monza), consisting of the Royal Palace (Villa Reale) and its surrounding Park.
-The aim was to restore the Palace and Park and ensure regular conservative maintenance, to enable and improve public fruition.
-The Consortium began its activities on 9 September and it brings together the institutional owners of the various sections of the Palace and Park: the State (the Ministry of Cultural Assets and Tourism), the Region of Lombardy, the Municipality of Monza and the Municipality of Milan.
+The Consortium was constituted on 20 July 2009 to promote an optimal use of the Royal Residence of Monza (Reggia di Monza), consisting of the Royal Palace (Villa Reale) and its surrounding park.
+The aim was to restore the palace and park and ensure regular conservative maintenance, to enable and improve public fruition.
+The consortium began its activities on 9 September and it brings together the institutional owners of the various sections of the palace and park: the State (the Ministry of Cultural Assets and Tourism), the Region of Lombardy, the Municipality of Monza and the Municipality of Milan.
 Though the Chamber of Commerce of Monza and Brianza and the Province of Monza and Brianza do not hold ownership rights within the historical site, they adhered from the beginning.
 In 2014 the Federation of Industries (Confindustria) of Monza and Brianza joined the governance of the Consortium.

 The Consortium is a no-profit organization and may cooperate with universities and Italian or foreign institutes to promote and support research applied to the field of the safeguarding and fruition of cultural assets and landscape.
 It proposes to encourage the development of tourism in the historical buildings of Brianza, in collaboration with businesses and administrations of the territory.
 Its goals also include the creation of new museums, art exhibitions and performances of particular value.
 Its nature is not entrepreneurial, but it may produce and sell services that are aligned with its goals and can receive donations and public or private contributions, with possible tax benefits for the donors.